Facilities

 Haydn Hall

-Classrooms and Meeting Spaces Practice Rooms
+Classrooms Practice Rooms

 Music Education Resource Room

-The Music Education Resource Center (Haydn Hall Rm.
-10) is a space for music education students to prepare educational materials and research projects, and it contains a variety of audiovisual media, including a library of education-oriented music software.
+The Music Education Resource Center (Haydn Hall, 10) is a space for music education students to prepare educational materials and research projects, and it contains a variety of audiovisual media, including a library of education-oriented music software.
 Students may borrow items from a large collection of music textbooks, educational recordings, testing materials, vocal and instrumental books, curriculum guides, and classroom instruments.
 The use of this center is encouraged and sometimes required for many of the projects/assignments throughout the music education curriculum.

 The Core